rohit-venkat/flask_api_sample/README.md

 From a command line run `python flask_api.py`.

+Run `curl -i -H "Content-Type: application/json" -X POST -d '{"user":"twaits", "password":"Passphrase1"}' http://localhost:5000/api/users/` from the command line in order to have the user password needed to use the front end.

 To test the api service using the Front End flask app, open another command line and run `python front_end.py`.

 This sample uses a simple list of objects as our data store.
 The principles can be easily transferred to using a backend of your choice.